genropy/genropy_saved/docs/genro/webpage_elements/form/form_widgets/db/introduction.rst

       a dictionary.
 The users can choose between "values", while in the :ref:`genro_datastore` the users choice is saved through its specific "key".
     * :ref:`genro_combobox`: the Dojo comboBox is a graphical user widget that permits the user to select a value from multiple options (you have to provide this list of acceptable values).
+Like an input text field, user can also type values that doesn't belong to the list of accetable ones.

     **Values from a database** [#]_: